 Cavco Industries Announces Planned Acquisition of Manufactured Home Builder and Retailer, Solitaire Homes

-/EIN News/ -- PHOENIX, Ariz., Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Cavco Industries, Inc. (Nasdaq: CVCO) (“Cavco” or the “Company”) announced today that it has signed a binding offer to acquire the business of Solitaire Homes, Inc. and other related entities (collectively “Solitaire Homes”), including its four manufacturing facilities, twenty-two retail locations and its dedicated transportation operations.
+PHOENIX, Ariz., Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Cavco Industries, Inc. CVCO ("Cavco" or the "Company") announced today that it has signed a binding offer to acquire the business of Solitaire Homes, Inc. and other related entities (collectively "Solitaire Homes"), including its four manufacturing facilities, twenty-two retail locations and its dedicated transportation operations.
 Solitaire Homes is headquartered in Duncan, Oklahoma.
 For the calendar year ending December 31, 2021, Solitaire Homes had pro-forma earnings before taxes, depreciation and amortization of $16.5 million.

 Solitaire has over 950 employees and operates manufacturing facilities in New Mexico, Oklahoma and Mexico.
 The New Mexico and Mexico facilities produced nearly 1,600 homes in calendar year 2021.
 The Duncan, Oklahoma facility was recently reopened in 2022.
 For its two Mexico facilities, a dedicated warehouse in Presidio, Texas acquires and stores raw materials, which are then assembled directly across the border in Ojinaga, Mexico.
 Retail stores are located in New Mexico, Oklahoma and Texas and exclusively sell homes built by Solitaire Homes manufacturing facilities.
 Solitaire Homes' transportation business enables them to control the delivery of its homes and reduces reliance on third parties.